 To compare the samples even further, we plotted thei heatmap of median fluorescence intensity (MFI) (Figure 2D).
 More noticeably, samples SJ1, SJ2, SJ3, SJ4, SJ5, SJ7 and SJ14 grouped together expressing mid to high levels of CD34, CD38, CD44, CD123 and HLA-DR that is an expression profile more abundant in hematopoietic stem and progenitor cells (HSPCs), specifically myeloid progenitor cells.
 Interestingly, when we plotted the similarity graph of the dataset to reveal relations between the samples, the same groups of samples also appeared as connected components (Figure 2E).
 This observation was also in agreement with the result in [REF] wherein these samples are the only ones containing HSPCs with the aforementioned expression profile (Figure 3D ibid).

 COMPARE runs in parallel and can process several multiple samples with numerous markers in a short time.
 While PhenoGraph and JSD took a couple of days to process only a subsample of this dataset (100,000 cells of each sample) on an average workstation, it took COMPARE a couple of minutes on the entire dataset.

+We compared its output to PhenoGraph which is a cell clustering method and JSD which in information theory is a method of measuring the similarity between two probability distributions.
+Although they basically performed very similarly, sample grouping by JSD displayed almost complete agreement with COMPARE’s… (it is from Discussion.
+But, it should be in the results.
+Please kill more and provide a measurement of the comparisoin so that a person can EASILY see the advantages of using Compare.

 Drug-dose response analysis by COMPARE identifies responders in AML mouse model